quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part06_Tracking_Down_I.md

 #### Recital of Consideration in Contracts
 Background context: This section explains what recitals of consideration are and their role in contract formation.
 It highlights that such recitals can be rebuttable and may not always indicate real consideration.

-:p What does the recital of $1 in a contract mean?
+:p What does the recital of$1 in a contract mean?
 ??x
 The recital of $1 is presumed to be enforceable but is rebuttable; the party opposing the contract must prove that it was nominal and not genuine consideration. x??